 The switch construct cannot be used on variables of floating-point type.
 Clearly this is a consequence of the fact that floating-point numbers are not stored exactly and that equality comparisons between them are not at all recommended.
 Do not use it on a boolean variable; for these, we use the if machinery.

-In the old switch, at the end of each row of one or more cases, you place zero or more lines of code followed by a break statement.
+At the end of each row of one or more cases, you place zero or more lines of code followed by a break statement.
 Remove various break statements and note the behavior of the function.
 You will see that they play an important role.
 If you do not like switch-case, you can live without it with little or no deleterious effect.
-This new switch statement is much more appealing than the old one.